rbmathis/azurecodegpt/README.md

 To use this extension, install it from the VSCode marketplace.

-1. After the installation is complete, you will need to add your OpenAI API key to the extension settings in VSCode.
+1. After the installation is complete, you will need to add your Azure OpenAI API key, endpoint and deployment name to the extension settings in VSCode.
 To do this, open the `Settings` panel by going to the `File` menu and selecting `Preferences`, then `Settings`.
 2. In the search bar, type `CodeGPT` to filter the settings list.
-3. In the CodeGPT section, enter your API key in the top field
+3. In the CodeGPT section, enter your API key, endpoint and deployment name.
+You can find these in your Azure OpenAI account.

 After completing these steps, the extension should be ready to use.

-### Obtaining API key

-To use this extension, you will need an API key from OpenAI.
-To obtain one, follow these steps:

-1. Go to [OpenAI's website](https://platform.openai.com/account/api-keys).
-If you don't have an account, you will need to create one or sign up using your Google or Microsoft account.
-2. Click on the `Create new secret key` button.
-3. Copy the key and paste it into the `API Key` field in the extension settings.

-When you create a new account, you receive $18 in free credits for the API which you must use in the first 90 days.
-You can see pricing information [here](https://openai.com/api/pricing/).
-1000 tokens are about 700 words, and you can see the token count for each request at the end of the response in the sidebar.

-As of January 31, 2023, only the `code-*` models and `ChatGPT` are avilable for free!
-You only spend your credits when you use the `text-*` models.
-You can **change the model** in the extension settings.

 ## Using the Extension